darHH/darplants/README.md

 1. Instagram's graph API
 > Acted as my ‘database,’ where I fetch my plants.
 Since I was already operating on Instagram and planned to continue doing so, it streamlined the process of releasing plants, as I only had to upload to Instagram.
 2. (attempted) genai and gemini API
-> Tried to automate plant care guides and descriptions by querying GenAI/Gemini.
-It worked, but I removed it as both models required payment to continue, and it didn’t make sense to pay for queries each time the page loaded.
+> Tried to automate plant care guides and descriptions by querying GenAI/Gemini for each respective plant.
+It worked, but I removed it as both models required payment to continue.
+It also didn’t make sense to pay for queries each time the page loaded.

 ## Useful links